gopro/labs/docs/control/extensions/README.md

 ## Alternative Exposure Controls.

 - EV adjustments.
-While you can just see an EV value you can now use x++ to increase from the current EV and x-- to decrease.
+While you can just see an EV value you can now use x++ to increase from the current EV and x-&nbsp;- to decrease.
 This might be useful for dive application, as you can't change EV while under water

-- White Balance adjustments, with w++ and w-- will increase or decrease white balance.
+- White Balance adjustments, with w++ and w-&nbsp;- will increase or decrease white balance.
  Again for dive users.

 <br>